playfularchitect/MDLBSG/README.md

 ### Restore MDLBSG archives

-MDLBSG archives can be dropped onto the application, or double-clicked, to restore their original contents.
+MDLBSG archives can be dropped onto the application, or double clicked, to restore their original contents.

 ### Queue multiple jobs